DieterVoegels/KMeans_Clustering/README.md

 ## Conclusion

 ---

 In the end, I had a lot of fun with this project.
 It was a short and simple project but produced some pretty amazing outputs.
 Openning up the recolored images was like openning presents on christmas day, and filled me with joy on how closely or differently the recolored images matched the original image.
 I look through each image to try and find the differences from eachother and the original, like a version of the *Where's Waldo?* books.
 I learned more about the K-Means algorithm and some good practice with C++.
 If I had more time, probably would have optimized it a bit more, then run some 4K images through it with larger K values and see what it produces.

+## Footnotes

+---

+[^1]: The boots do have extremely faint shading, almost completely invisible.
+The brown used for his boot shading was probably repurposed to seperate the white of his gloves and the bottom of his boot from the tan color of skin.